 - Is your store filled with relevant products?

-- Are these products targeted at a niche audience that you understand well, or does your shop feel like it is all over the place?
+- Are these products targeted at a niche audience you understand well, or does your shop feel like it is all over the place?

-- Are there keywords included in titles and descriptions of each item so Google finds them when people search for keywords related to your niche?
+- Are keywords included in titles and descriptions of each item so Google finds them when people search for keywords related to your niche?

 If you want to get 100 sales on Etsy, it’s important to understand that your success on Etsy is not just about the product.
 You need to build a brand and promote your products.
 Here are some things you can do:

 - Take good photos and use good titles/descriptions in the listing description!
-The main image should be eye-catching so that people will look at it before anything else.
+The main image should be eye-catching so people will look at it before anything else.